Chester Back Roads

 Juniper Lake Road

 Juniper Lake Road forks off Warner Valley Road .7 miles after you leave Chester.
-It’s much like WVR, but shorter and a touch steeper and a good bit more exhilarating on the descent.
-It shares WVR’s frost heaves and roots.
+It’s much like WVR, but shorter, curvier, a touch steeper, and a good bit more exhilarating on the descent.

 Road 10